murar8/wasm-sudoku/README.md

 # WASM Sudoku

-This project is a simple sudoku game.
-The game logic is handled using WebAssembly with Rust and wasm-bindgen.
+This is a simple sudoku game I wrote to experiment with WebAssembly.
+All of the game logic in this project is handled using WebAssembly with Rust and wasm-bindgen.

+A live demo is available at https://murar8.github.io/wasm-sudoku/

 ## License